preshing/cpp11-on-multicore/README.md

 ## How to Build the Tests

 First, you must generate the projects using [CMake](http://www.cmake.org/).
-Open a command prompt in the `tests` folder and do the following.
+Open a command prompt in the `tests/basetests` folder and do the following.

     mkdir build
     cd build